Creepy, crawly love: Colorado's annual tarantula 'migration' has begun

 Q. What kind of tarantulas live in Colorado?

-When Scripps station KMGH in Denver published a feature story on the tarantula "migration" in 2018, many readers and viewers said that despite living in the state their whole lives, they had never heard of it before.
+When Denver7 published a feature story on the tarantula "migration" in 2018, many readers and viewers said that despite living in the state their whole lives, they had never heard of it before.

 “Here in Colorado, we don’t always think that we have habitat for tarantulas,” Padilla said.
 “A lot of people think tarantulas are super exotic, like they live in South America or Africa or Asia or wherever.
 And they do live in those places.
 But we do have beautiful, western tarantulas that live here too.”